 That’s all for today.
 We have tried showing how you can use the LEFT function.
 You can use the function to extract text from the beginning of a string as well as several advanced operations can be performed.
 Hope you will find this helpful.

-Feel free to comment if anything seems difficult to understand.
-Let us know any of your LEFT function-related scenarios where you have stuck, we are ready to help.
+However, feel free to comment if anything seems difficult to understand.
+Additionally, let us know any of your LEFT function-related scenarios where you have stuck, we are ready to help.